Lost-Fables/TicketPlugin/README.md

 DONE: See how/if your ticket has  been reassigned

-todo: handle offline player reassignments

 DONE: See any staff comments left for you

 DONE: Ability to cancel your tickets

 Leave simple review on completed tickets

-TODO: show staff member who has claimed your ticket
+DONE: show staff member who has claimed your ticket

 Staff: